 The ROG Strix Scope NX TKL is available in the Philippines and is available in several different models.
 It has an SRP of Php 6,350 but can be bought for less than that depending on the store.
 You can look it up on popular online e-stores like Lazada and Shopee.

-For alternatives, you can check out our review of the following keyboards:
+For other gaming keyboards, you can check out our review of the following keyboards:

 - ROG Claymore 2 (ROG Flagship Gaming Keyboard)